Peter Nicholas Flocos

 Adjunct Professor of Law

-Mr. Flocos received his J.D. from Penn Law School and also received his undergraduate degrees from Penn (College and Wharton).
-While at Penn Law, Mr. Flocos served as Editor-in-Chief of the Law Review and was awarded the John M. Olin Prize in Law and Economics.
+Peter N. Flocos received his J.D. from the University of Pennsylvania Law School and also received his B.A. and B.S. degrees from Penn (the College of Arts and Sciences and the Wharton School, respectively).
+While at Penn Law, Mr. Flocos served as Editor-in-Chief of the Law Review, graduated Order of the Coif (top 10% of the class) and was awarded the John M. Olin Prize in Law and Economics.
 He subsequently served as a Law Clerk to the Honorable Roger J. Miner, United States Court of Appeals for the Second Circuit, in New York.

-In addition to teaching at Penn Law, Mr. Flocos also has served as a Lecturer at the Wharton School at Penn, where he taught a general business law and business organizations course.
+In addition to teaching at Penn Law, Mr. Flocos is doing post-baccalaureate work at Columbia University in New York City in mathematics and economics.
+In the past, he has served as a Lecturer at the Wharton School at Penn, where he taught a general business law and business organizations course.